moorepants/dissertation/eom.rst

   \bar{R}^{f_o} = m_Fg\hat{n}_3

-We assume that there are three generalized active torques acting the system which will correspond to the three independent generalized speeds found in :ref:`nonholonomic`.
+We also assume that there are three generalized active torques acting on the system which will correspond to the three independent generalized speeds found in :ref:`nonholonomic`.

-The roll torque, :math:`T_4`, acts between the bicycle frame and the newtonian frame about :math:`\hat{a}_1`.
-The rear wheel torque, :math:`T_6`, acts between the bicycle frame and the rear wheel about :math:`\hat{c}_2` and the steer torque, :math:`T_7`, acts between the bicycle frame and the fork about :math:`\hat{c}_3`.
+The roll torque, :math:`T_4`, acts between the rear frame and the Newtonian frame about :math:`\hat{a}_1`.
+The rear wheel torque, :math:`T_6`, acts between the rear frame and the rear wheel about :math:`\hat{c}_2` and the steer torque, :math:`T_7`, acts between the rear frame and the front frame about :math:`\hat{c}_3`.

 .. math::